 This morning visit the largest open market in West Africa, Kumasi central market.
 Experience the market vendors display their wares and shout out to attract customers to their stands.
 Later visit the Ashanti craft villages to observe craftsmen at work and to purchase souvenir gift items.
 These villages are Ahwiaa; where woodcarvers produce Ashanti stools, fertility dolls & walking sticks etc., Ntonso where Adinkra cloth is processed and dyed (Dyes are extracted from the bark of the tree called Badie) and Bonwire where kente cloth is woven.
 Depart Kumasi to Akosombo.
 Overnight in Akosombo (B & D)

 Today depart Akosombo to the Ghana/Togo border.
 Go through border formalities, cross into Togo and to the border town of Kpalime.
 Visit the village of Kouma-Konda known for their coffee growing.
 Experience how the local people process the coffee beans into organically certified coffee.
 Visit Kloto, known for her Arts and Crafts, batik, pottery and wood carvers.
-Due to its proximity to the Ghana border Kpalime has become a busy and important market and later in the day we will explore the market (Markets day are on Tuesdays and Saturdays) where local farmers sell their products along with the usual clothes, plastic, utensils etc. In the evening we will enjoy Akpesse dance by a local dance troupe (Akpesse dance is a Ewe dance.
+Due to its proximity to the Ghana border Kpalime has become a busy and important market (Market days are on Tuesdays and Saturdays) where local farmers sell their products along with the usual clothes, plastic, utensils etc. In the evening we will enjoy Akpesse dance by a local dance troupe (Akpesse dance is a Ewe dance.
 Ewes are a tribe found in Ghana, Togo and Benin).
 Overnight in Kpalime (B & D)

 Depart Kpalime down south to the coastal and capital city, Lome.
 Take a city tour of Lome.
 Visit the fishing harbour, the National Museum, the independence square and the ever colourful Grand Marche where you can find some very colourful African fabrics.
 Also, visit the Akodessewa market (Voodoo market) where everything from traditional charms and medicines to the most bizarre items including snake potions are sold.
 Lome is also a shopper’s paradise for high quality tribal masks and crafts.
 Overnight in Lome (B & D)